MileHacker Logo

 Road Conditions

 Roads in Puglia are generally well-maintained.
 Major motorways (autostrade) connect the region to the rest of Italy and have tolls.
-Smaller provincial and country roads can be narrower but are usually in good condition.
+Smaller provincial and rural roads can be narrower but are usually in good condition.

 Varying road types require attentive driving.